zooniverse/front-end-monorepo/packages/app-project/src/components/AuthModal/shared/components/withCustomFormik/README.md

 > Since form state is inherently local and ephemeral, Formik does not use external state management libraries like Redux or MobX.
 This also makes Formik easy to adopt incrementally and keeps bundle size to a minimum.

-`withCustomFormik` is the same as the built in `withFormik` except it includes support for custom onChange and onBlur event handlers.
+`withCustomFormik` is the same as the built in `withFormik` except it includes support for custom a onChange handler.

 ## Usage